 All machine learning models need to be monitored at two levels: (1) at the resource level, ensuring the model is running correctly in the production environment, and (2) at the performance level, meaning monitoring the pertinence of the model over time.

-The key questions to ask at the performance level include: Is the model still an accurate representation of the pattern of new incoming data?
-Is it performing as well as it did during the design phase?
+At the performance level, the key questions to ask are: Is the model still an accurate representation of the pattern of new incoming data?
+Is it working as well as it did when it was designed?

-While it is possible to detect large deviations on single predictions, smaller but still significant deviations have to be detected statistically on datasets of scored rows, with or without ground truth.
-Model performance monitoring attempts to track this degradation, and, at an appropriate time, it will also trigger the retraining of the model with more representative data.
+While large deviations on single predictions can be detected, smaller but still significant deviations on datasets of scored rows, with or without ground truth, must be detected statistically.
+Model performance monitoring attempts to track this deterioration and, when necessary, trigger retraining of the model with more representative data.

 How often should models be retrained?

-- The domain: Models in areas like cybersecurity or real-time trading need to be updated regularly to keep up with the constant changes inherent in these fields.
-Physical models, like voice recognition, are generally more stable because the patterns don’t often abruptly change.
-However, even more, stable physical models need to adapt to change: what happens to a voice recognition model if the person has a cough and the tone of their voice changes?
+- The domain: To keep up with the constant changes in fields like cybersecurity and real-time trading, models must be updated regularly.
+Physical models, such as voice recognition are more stable because patterns do not change frequently.
+More importantly, even the most stable physical models must adapt to change: what happens to a voice recognition model if the person coughs and their voice tone changes?

-- The cost: Organizations need to consider whether the cost of retraining is worth the improvement in performance.
-For example, if it takes one week to run the whole data pipeline and retrain the model, is it worth a 1% improvement?
+- The cost: Companies must weigh whether the cost of retraining is justified by the improved performance.
+Is a one percent improvement worth it if it takes a week to run the entire data pipeline and retrain the model?

-- The model performance: In some situations, the model performance is restrained by the limited number of training examples, and thus the decision to retrain hinges on collecting enough new data.
+- The model performance: In some cases, the model’s performance is hampered by a lack of training examples, so the decision to retrain is contingent on gathering enough new data.

 Once a model is in production, it must maintain its high performance over time.
 However, different people, particularly the DevOps team, data scientists, and the business, define good performance differently.

-- Is the model completing the task promptly?
+- Is the model finishing the task on time?

-- Is it using a sensible amount of memory and processing time?
+- Is a reasonable amount of memory and processing time being used?

-This is traditional IT performance monitoring, which DevOps teams are already adept at.
-In this regard, ML models are similar to traditional software in terms of resource demands.
+This is the traditional IT performance monitoring type that DevOps teams are already familiar with.
+In this regard, in terms of resource demands, ML models are similar to traditional software.

 When retraining models in production, for example, the scalability of computing resources is an important consideration.
 Deep learning models require more resources than decision trees, which are much simpler.
 Overall, however, DevOps teams’ existing expertise in monitoring and managing resources can be easily applied to ML models.

-The business must have a holistic outlook on monitoring, and some of its concerns might include questions like:
+The company must take a holistic approach to monitoring, and some of its concerns may include the following:

-- Is the model delivering value to the enterprise?
+- Is the model bringing value to the company?

-- Do the benefits of the model outweigh the cost of developing and deploying it?
-(And how can we measure this?)
+- Do the model’s advantages outweigh the costs of developing and implementing it?

 One part of this process is identifying KPIs for the original business objective.
 These should be monitored automatically whenever possible, but this is rarely simple.
 In our previous example, achieving the goal of reducing fraud to less than 0.1 percent of transactions requires establishing the ground truth.
 But even keeping track of this doesn’t answer the question: what is the net gain in dollars for the company?

-This is an age-old challenge for software, and the pressure on data scientists to demonstrate value will only increase as the amount of money spent on machine learning rises.
-Effectively monitoring business KPIs is the best option available in the absence of a “dollar-o-meter.”
-The baseline selection is critical here, as it should ideally allow for differentiation of the value of the ML subproject rather than the overall project.
+The pressure on data scientists to demonstrate value will only increase as the amount of money spent on machine learning rises.
+Without a “dollar-o-meter,” effectively monitoring business KPIs is the best option.
+The baseline should ideally allow for differentiation of the value of the ML subproject rather than the overall project.

-To sum up, it is critical that as part of MLOps and the ML model life cycle, data scientists and the organization understand model degradation.
-Practically, every deployed model should have monitoring metrics and corresponding warning thresholds to detect meaningful business performance drops as quickly as possible.
+To summarise, data scientists and organizations must understand model degradation as part of MLOps and the ML model life cycle.
+Every deployed model should, in practice, have monitoring metrics and warning thresholds in place to detect significant business performance drops as quickly as possible.